Year ending 31st March 2023

 The tax strategy is aligned with the Groups vision and core values and fits within its overall Corporate Governance structure.

-The Group engages the services of professional advisors to advise in respect of the relevant taxes payable by the business, including corporation tax, indirect tax and employment tax matters, where tax law is complex or new, is outside the experience of the finance team or where the treatment may be uncertain and the amount of tax involved is material.
+The Group engages the services of professional advisors to advise in respect of the relevant taxes payable by the business where tax law is complex or new, is outside the experience of the finance team or where the treatment may be uncertain and the amount of tax involved is material.

 The Group structures its affairs based on sound commercial principles and in full compliance with applicable tax laws.
-The Group will utilise tax incentives and exceptions where appropriate.
+The Group will utilise available tax incentives, reliefs and exemptions in line with relevant tax legislations.

 The Group adopts a low tax risk approach and is committed to paying the right amount of tax at the right time.